fedora-modularity/message-tagging-service/README.md

 This is still a prototype.
 It does not do any actual tagging.
 But it tells you what it would tag the module build as.

-This works with both python2 and python3.
-You need the fedmsg libraries for whichever python you are using.
+This works with python3 only.
+You need the python3 fedmsg libraries.
+To convert to python2 you need to change print and urllib

-Usage: python message-tagging-service.py
+Usage: ./message-tagging-service.py